-Once the download is complete, you can start working with the virtual appliance in Parallels Desktop.
+Once the download is complete, you can start working with this system in Parallels Desktop.

 Set the Guest OS Type and Version

 You can change which guest OS a virtual machine is configured to work with.
 You need to change it in the following cases: